top of page

 outreach chair

-Jennifer is a sophomore studying Business Management and Public Policy.
+Jennifer is a junior studying Management and Public Policy with a minor in Economics.

 meet our advisor